Ricks-Lab/gpu-utils/README.md

 * Check for OSError when reading from all sensor files.
 Disable sensor reading on error.
 * Check for system type.
 Only systemD is fully supported.
 Issues in reading sockets in systemV are handled.
 * Added read of Power DPM State for AMD GPUs.
-* Make read for a parameter False instead of indicating card is not readable.
+* On read error, make read for the parameter False instead of indicating card is not readable.
-* Add option *--force_all* to attempt to read all relevant sensors, regardless of card classification.
+* Add `gpu-ls` option *--force_all* to attempt to read all relevant sensors, regardless of card classification.
 * Improve error message handling.
-Minor (expected) errors suppressed unless *--verbose* is specified.
+Minor (expected) errors are suppressed unless *--verbose* is specified.
 GPU output will indicate all sensors that were disabled due to read errors.
-* Implemented *gpu-ls --raw* to give a raw view of the content of all available driver files.
+* Implemented `gpu-ls` option *--raw* to give a summary view of the content of all available driver files.
-* Enable plot function for GPUs with incomplete driver coverage.
+* Enable `gpu-plot` and `gpu-mon` capability to include GPUs with incomplete driver coverage.

 ## Development Plans